bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 WARNING: Be careful when using data coming from the client (params, cookies, etc.) to locate the file on disk, as this is a security risk that might allow someone to gain access to files they are not meant to.

-TIP: It is not recommended that you stream static files through Rails if you can instead keep them in a public folder on your web server.
-It is much more efficient to let the user download the file directly using Apache or another web server, keeping the request from unnecessarily going through the whole Rails stack.
+TIP: It is not recommended that you stream static files through Quails if you can instead keep them in a public folder on your web server.
+It is much more efficient to let the user download the file directly using Apache or another web server, keeping the request from unnecessarily going through the whole Quails stack.

 ### RESTful Downloads

 While `send_data` works just fine, if you are creating a RESTful application having separate actions for file downloads is usually not necessary.
 In REST terminology, the PDF file from the example above can be considered just another representation of the client resource.
-Rails provides an easy and quite sleek way of doing "RESTful downloads".
+Quails provides an easy and quite sleek way of doing "RESTful downloads".
 Here's how you can rewrite the example so that the PDF download is a part of the `show` action, without any streaming:

 ```ruby
 class ClientsController < ApplicationController